-The decision making process during times of crises can leave you dizzy, your mind scrambled from so many options, and questioning your choices.
+The decision-making process during times of crisis can leave you dizzy, your mind scrambled from so many options and questioning your choices.
 Not a fun or secure place to build your business from.

 So how then can you make good, clear decisions when the world around you feels like you’re in a bouncy castle?

 I’ve studied different personality profiling systems and truly believe in the power of knowing about my strengths and tendencies.

 Because when you know yourself better and can predict the way you tend to react to things, you can hack them for greater productivity while also leveraging your innate tendencies to increase happiness and success in your life.

 You don’t get stuck wondering why things aren’t working and you’re equipped to fix the problems.

 You can also use personality profiles to find the business that’s best suited for you.